parkinsons-toolkit/app-content/pages-content/managing-symptoms/weight.md

 - Symptoms that cause difficulties when you shop.
 - Practical problems when you try to eat, e.g. coordination or being able to focus.

 There are many other conditions that might cause weight loss.
 This can include loss of appetite with depression, side effects of some medications and various health conditions.
 If you have lost a lot of weight without meaning to, your doctor may need to check you don’t have a serious health condition, such as a cancer.
 Some people as they get older have a reduced sense of taste and a lower appetite.
-As a result they might eat smaller portions and lose weight.
-However, weight loss is not a normal part of ageing, and should be checked out.
+As a result, they might eat smaller portions and lose weight.
+However, weight loss is not a normal part of ageing and should be checked out.

 ---

-### What should I do about it?
+## What should I do about it?
 You should contact your GP if you:

-- Have persistent, unintentional weight loss of more than 5% of your body weight (this depends on your weight, but is around 3kg or 7lb) over 6–12 months or less.
+- Have **persistent**, **unintentional** weight loss of more than 5% of your body weight (this depends on your weight, but is around 3kg or 7lb) over 6–12 months or less.
 - Are struggling to put on weight despite the suggestions below.
 - Are worried about your weight loss.

 If the above do not apply to you, or whilst waiting for your appointment, there are things you can try for yourself.

 ---

-### What can I try for myself?
+## What can I try for myself?

 <div class="video-container">
 <iframe